clarahoffmann/clarahoffmann/_posts/2023-01-09-debugging-data.markdown

 <p style="text-align: center;">
 <img  style="display: block;  auto;"  src="https://clarahoffmann.github.io/clarahoffmann/images/synthetic_data_process.png" alt="drawing" style="width:500px;" >
-Process to debug a model with synthetic data
 </p>

 Step (1) comprises questions such as *Do you have pixel level segmentation, object detection with bounding boxes, simple regression or classification?*.
 Step (2) is the most challenging and is described later in this article.